Hackathon launches June 11 · · Register now →

 Read the Code of Conduct

-Reports are anonymous.
-No login required.
+Reports are confidential.
 Email team@austinaihub.org or use the Discord #report channel.

 Violations can be reported confidentially at any time during or after the hackathon.